Downtown Dental Excellence offers

 What is Oral Surgery?

-As surgery is cutting away of tissue in the body, oral surgery is simply any surgery that is performed in the mouth.
-While many of these procedures are relatively simple, they do require a dentist that specializes in oral surgery, and is capable of performing the surgical procedure that is necessary for your oral health.
+As surgery is the cutting away of tissue in the body, oral surgery is simply any surgery that is performed in the mouth.
+While many of these procedures are relatively simple, they do require a dentist who specializes in oral surgery and is capable of performing the surgical procedure that is necessary for your oral health.

 What are some Oral Surgery Procedures?